The

 such as plagiarism.

-to arrange the prompt publication of a correction,
+with the publisher to arrange the prompt publication

-correction to the record, as may be relevant.
+or other correction to the record, as may be

 Decisions